-Several sections of the A82 at the northern scheme extent have a high risk of surface water flooding, which means that each year, these areas have a 10% chance of flooding.
+Sections of the A82 at the northern and southern sections of the scheme have a high risk of surface water flooding, which means that each year, these areas have a 10% chance of flooding.

-Works are restricted to the made ground of the A82 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 5 days.
-Traffic management will likely consist of lane closures with convoy.
-Where required, alternative pedestrian routes will be included in the traffic management setup, to minimise impact of the works on NMUs.
+Works are restricted to the A82 carriageway boundary and traffic management will be designed in line with existing guidance.
+The proposed works are anticipated to last ten days.
+Traffic management will likely consist of lane closures with convoy and NMUs will be accommodated within any TM setup.